-CAPITAL CONTRIBUTIONS - In accordance with GASB No. 33, "Accounting and Financial Reporting for Nonexchange Transactions", capital grants and capital contributions are recorded as capital contributions.
+CAPITAL CONTRIBUTIONS - In accordance with Generally Accepted Accounting Principles, capital grants and capital contributions are recorded as capital contributions.

 COMPENSATED ABSENCES - The City has two different policies for compensated absences.
 The City's original policy allows employees to accrue vacation based on the number of years worked with a maximum accrual equal to the amount earned in a two-year period.
 These employees also accrue one day of sick leave per month without any ceiling on the maximum accrued.
-The City implemented a new policy in 1998 allowing employees to earn PTO (personal time off)

-without distinction between vacation and sick leave.
+The City implemented a new policy in 1998 allowing employees to earn PTO (personal time off) without distinction between vacation and sick leave.
 Employees who worked for the City prior to the change could choose to stay with the original policy or opt to convert to the new policy.
 The amount of PTO earned is based on years of service.
 The maximum accrual for PTO is 960 hours, and upon termination, employees are entitled to compensation for unused PTO at 100%.
 Vacation pay and PTO are recorded as a liability and expense in the year earned.